Members please log in to see contact information.

 I have a multi-contextual educational and professional background, and experience, thinking, interest and understanding that led me to my doctoral study of design, people and sustainability practices in Latvia in line with a global context.

-In my postdoctoral study I have defined perceived added value of design that measures cultural and personal satisfaction, happiness and well-being as a result of design’s socioeconomic impact from the user’s perspective across five generations and four socioeconomic class groups.
+In my postdoctoral study I have defined perceived added value of design that measures cultural and personal satisfaction, happiness and well-being as a result of design’s socio-economic impact from the user’s perspective across five generations and four socioeconomic class groups.
 I advocate design as a method of creating happy and satisfied societies.
 I have published the book 'Perceived Design Value' where the triple design process and design maturity matrix are proposed to witness design’s added value in a framework of redefined design definition.
+This study has received prestigious A‘ Design Award in Meta, Strategy and Service design category 2020-2021.

 As an Associate Professor of the Art Academy of Latvia, I lecture on several subjects within the arts and creative industries including design and project management.
 I also supervise design Bachelor, Master, and Doctoral theses and projects.
 I designed and managed the first (and only), continuous education program ‘Design teacher’ (2009-2011) for in-service art teachers located in Latvia.

-I founded an NGO ‘Creative partnership’ in 1997 and continue to be a managing and creative director of the organization.
-The organization is involved in informal art, craft, design, and music subjects, including creative education for children and youth.
+I founded an NGO ‘Creative partnership’ in 1997 and continue to be a managing and creative director of the organisation.
+The organisation is involved in informal art, craft, design, and music subjects, including creative education for children and youth.